-Although I have never had formal ballet training, I love the focused lower body work at the barre.
+Although I have never had formal ballet training, I love the focused lower body & core work at the barre.
 It is a great way to add a new dimension to your fitness routine because the benefits of standing exercise are so easily transferred into our day-to-day activities.

 What is barre pilates?